 Another useful feature of this tuning system: since 53-EDO also tempers out the schisma (and tunes the syntonic comma and the Pythagorean comma to one step of 53-EDO), then any time we flatten a tone by a step, we have some choice of interpretation as to which of the commas we're using under the hood in interval space.

 The system of accidentals used in most Turkish sheet music is called Arel-Ezgi-Uzdilek notation.
 It has like 10 accidentals and I hate it.
 I don't even particularly like reading western sheet music with just sharps and flats, so AEU really does not fit in my head.
-Fortunately, in educational diagrams describing makams, if not in sheet music, there's a second system for notating numbers of steps of 53-EDO.
-The system uses letters.
-One letter is called a sign or "simge".
-Multiple letters are "simgeler".
-These are my main source of knowledge about Turkish makams.
+I can never remember it when looking at staff notation, but the main things you need to read AEU accidentals are that :

-{b} without adornment indicates flattening a tone by 5 commas: "Ab"
+A fllat symbol without adornment indicates flattening a tone by 5 commas: "Ab"

 So the backwards flat, "d", isn't at all like a half-flat, as it is in Arabic music.
+There are many more accidentals, but these three are fairly easy to write out and they mostly get the job done.

 F: 1 comma